ClickCease San Francisco Tree Care: Thorns and Spines - Arborist Now

 Primary Purpose

 The primary reason trees developed thorns in the first place was to deter hungry herbivores.
 These mechanical deterrents are not the only strategy plants use for defense; others have evolved chemical defenses and produce urticating, noxious or toxic compounds.
-Nevertheless, sharp pokey things have stood the test of evolutionary time.
+Nevertheless, thorns have stood the test of evolutionary time because, well, they do the job!

 Serving Human Needs